aardy1/Charts/README.md

 1. a partial "clone" of [OpenCPN](https://opencpn.org) running natively on all desktop and mobile platforms
 2. a pure JavaFX ESRI shape file renderer (so no use of AWT or bridges to AWT)

 The code runs just fine -- some screen recordings of it running on my iPhone with the US_REGION08 ENC charts are below.
 Apologies for:

-* having 6 videos (there is a file size limit of 10MB here, so I had to split my screen recording up)
+* having 6 videos (there is a file size limit of 10MB at github, so I had to split my screen recording up)
-* the video recording starting and ending wierdly wrt orientation -- it's the recording not the app itself!
+* the video recording starting and ending wierdly wrt orientation -- it's the recording not the app itself
 * the awfully non standard symbology on the chart